 The Vitamin C Suspension 30% in Silicone is my favourite product from the range after the Squalane Oil.
 It is completely mind-blowing, in terms of simplicity — just 4 ingredients: dimethicone, ascorbic acid, polysilicone-11, and PEG-10 dimethicone.
 This isn’t for those who want to avoid silicones (obviously).
 If you like Indeed Labs’ Vitamin C24 or Paula’s Choice’s Resist 25% Vitamin C Spot Treatment, you’ll do most likely do very well with this significantly cheaper alternative.
 It has that familiar smooth finish of a silicone primer, but noticeably drier and less velvety to the touch.
 It isn’t drying on the skin, but it misses out that immediate plumpness and glowiness that a lot of traditional vitamin C serums give.

-The Ordinary Vitamin C Suspension 30% in Silicone isn’t the most user-friendly — you’ll probably need to do a bit of experimenting to fit in to your daily skincare routine.
+The Ordinary Vitamin C Suspension 30% in Silicone isn’t the most user-friendly — you’ll probably need to do a bit of experimenting to fit into your daily skincare routine.
 But at just CDN$6.80(!) for 30ml, you can’t really go far wrong with that price.
-You can also find it online from Sephora for the same price.